 Defending in Enforcement Actions

 Government investigations can be lengthy, expensive, and disruptive to business operations.
-Our attorneys are the first ones called when a subpoena arrives, and our clients rely on us to respond to any investigation with an eye towards narrowing its scope or making it go away.
-Our deep knowledge of provider relationships in all health care categories—as well as their billing and reimbursement practices—informs our response, and gives us strong arguments to offer in defense.
+Our attorneys are the first ones called when a subpoena arrives, and our clients rely on us to respond to any investigation with an eye toward narrowing its scope or making it go away.
+Our deep knowledge of provider relationships in all health care categories—as well as their billing and reimbursement practices—informs our response and gives us strong arguments to offer in defense.

 Understanding the Agencies

 Whether we’re preventing government investigations or defending them, most of the issues that come up are ones we’ve seen many times before.
-Our attorneys have a deep understanding of the federal, state, and local agencies, and how best to meet their expectations.
+Our attorneys have a deep understanding of federal, state, and local agencies and how best to meet their expectations.
 This invariably works to our clients’ advantage when responding to investigations and negotiating compliance agreements.

 - Protected a nonprofit health care provider from fraud and abuse liability after it entered into a joint venture with another hospital and local physicians.
 Due to a consulting error, distributions were made before the required assets were transferred to the joint venture.
 We re-characterized certain distributions in a manner that was permissible and eliminated the need for a voluntary disclosure to the government or dissolution of the joint venture.

 - Negotiated a favorable result for a private investment manager in a matter before the Office of Inspector General (OIG) in which OIG concluded that a corporate integrity agreement (CIA) was not necessary with respect to a qui tam relator’s allegations that a health care company in the client’s portfolio violated the FCA by engaging in “swapping” arrangements.

 - Conducted an internal investigation of an overpayment caused by a regional health care entity client’s overreliance on an artificial intelligence software program.
 Our findings led to a disclosure to a government agency and corrective action.